epfml/disco/docs/TASK.md

 ## 1) Simple use case: Using the user interface directly for creating a new task
 I am a user who wants to define my custom task and bring my model to Disco, without doing any programming.
-For this use case, the `.bin` weight file is mandatory.
+In this case, you use our existing supported data modalities and preprocessing (such as tabular, images, text etc).
+For this use case, an initial `.bin` weight file of your TF.js model is mandatory.
  - Through the Disco user interface, click on the *create* button on "Add your own model to be trained in a DISCOllaborative"
  - Fill in all the relevant information for your task and model
  - Upload the .json + .bin model in the *Model Files* box.